 I am an Assistant Professor in the Electrical Engineering and Computer Sciences department at UC Berkeley.
 Prior to joining Berkeley, I completed my PhD at EPFL in Switzerland and my bachelor’s degree at IIT Bombay.

-I am a computer systems researcher, and my work focuses on developing techniques that enable engineers to build systems with well-understood performance and functionality.
-My research draws on insights from a broad set of domains, including operating systems, networking, computer architecture, and formal methods.
-My work has received several awards, including the ACM SIGOPS Dennis M. Ritchie Award, the Eurosys Roger Needham PhD Award, and the Dimitris N. Chorafas Award, and several of the systems I have helped design have been deployed in production at companies such as Meta and Alibaba.
+I am a computer systems researcher, and my work draws on insights from a broad set of domains, including operating systems, networking, computer architecture, and, more recently, AI.
+My work has received several awards, including the ACM SIGOPS Dennis M. Ritchie Award, the Eurosys Roger Needham PhD Award, and the Dimitris N. Chorafas Award.
 More details can be found in my CV.

 Active Research Directions

-Below are a few of my ongoing projects.
+Below are a few research topics I am currently working on.
 A full list of my publications can be found here.